tremby/discord-tagbot/README.md

 - Allow docking arbitrary points without actually deleting pics etc
 - Notifications when people take the lead, change positions etc
 - Allow webhook subscriptions so people can get SMSes via "if this then that" or whatever they want
-- Change logic for nth place, with respect to ties (A in 1st place, then B and C tied for 3rd place, etc)

 Near future:
 - abstract timers with a setInterval running once an hour or whatever to keep them on track